 - more ethical and innovative training pathways; and

-- a clear roadmap toward the replacement of laboratory animal research with more ethical, effective, and patient-centered methods in accordance with the principles established in The Belmont Report.
+- a clear roadmap toward more ethical and scientific methods in accordance with the principles established in The Belmont Report.

 Interested in learning more?
 Check out our Transforming Medical Research Event.